renalreg/PyXB-X/README.md

 While this is not strictly semantic versioning, given that we're really just doing maintenance releases, it's close enough as no change should ever break backwards compatibility.

-### Python 3.8 testing failures

-Currently, `python setup.py test` fails on Python 3.8+.
-This is a false failure caused by changes to the `toxml` method (https://docs.python.org/3/library/xml.dom.minidom.html#xml.dom.minidom.Node.toxml).

-In Python 3.8+ `toxml` preserves the original element order, which the current tests do not assume.
-Since < 3.8 produces a slightly different, but equally valid output, we can't easily just change the unit tests to match.

-This is something I'll work on sorting out soon.

 ---

 Jon Foster (upstream) PyXB README follows: